Dual Diagnosis Treatment Columbus, GA

 House Of Time Inc

-House Of Time Inc is a dual diagnosis treatment center in Columbus, Georgia that offers treatment for mental health and substance use disorders that include PTSD as well as post-partum depression.
+House Of Time Inc is a dual-diagnosis treatment center in Columbus, GA that offers treatment services for mental health and substance abuse disorders that include major depressive disorder as well as paranoid personality disorder.

 Address: 1200 Wynnton Road, Columbus, GA 31906 in Muscogee County